cliche23/shell-deployer/README.md

 - **DEPLOY_SHARED_STORAGE_DIRECTORIES**: List of `;` separated directories in `DEPLOY_PATH/shared/storage` directory to be created.
 If not set, the default value of `app/public;framework/cache/data;framework/views;framework/sessions;logs` is used.
 - **DEPLOY_ARTISAN_COMMANDS**: List of `;` separated artisan commands to be called to complete deployment process.
 If not set, the default value of `storage:link;config:cache;migrate --force;translator:flush;translator:load;view:cache;arbory:route-cache;queue:restart` is used.

-#### Other Laravel configuration
+### Laravel configuration

-When building Laravel deployment archive https://github.com/cube-agency/shell-deployer/blob/master/.buildignore is used.
+#### Deployment archive building

+When building a Laravel deployment archive, the list of files and directories to exclude from the build package is specified in .buildignore, which can be found here: https://github.com/cube-agency/shell-deployer/blob/master/.buildignore.
-If there are need for customized list of ignorable files and directories, create `.buildignore` named file at the root of your project.
+If you need a customized list of files and directories to ignore, create a file named .buildignore at the root of your project.

+#### .env configuration

+The deployment process assumes that `DEPLOY_PATH/shared/.env` exists.
+If it does not, an error will be thrown.

 ### Script Parameters

 - **DEPLOYMENT_SOURCE_PATH**: This is a required positional argument that specifies the source directory or file of the deployment.
 It must be passed when invoking the script.
 - **--with-build**: This optional flag can be added as the last argument to the script to indicate that a build process should occur as part of the deployment.
+If not passed, see [build process](#build-process) for manual build process.

 ## Build process
+The build process can also be executed by the deployer script.

+Before initiating the deploy process, you can invoke a dedicated build script.

-Make sure that `npm run build` creates production build.
-It's same for both Node.js and Laravel deployments.
+The build process will execute `npm i && npm run build` to construct the project as specified in package.json for both Node.js and Laravel builds.

+#### Node.js
+Use the command `npx -y -p shell-deployer@1.2.0 build-nodejs` to build.

+The build result is the directory specified by `npm run build`.

+#### Laravel
+Use the command `npx -y -p shell-deployer@1.2.0 build-laravel` to build.

+In addition to the Node.js `npm run build`, `composer install` will be executed to install all required dependencies, excluding dev packages.

+The build result is an `app.tgz` file in the local directory, containing all files and directories from the current directory, except those specified in `.buildignore`.